Second autopsy done in unsolved South Carolina death probe

 The responding trooper didn’t think it was a hit-and-run.
 The medical examiner who did the initial autopsy theorized his head was struck by the side mirror of a passing truck that did not stop.

-Bland has said Stephen Smith didn’t make any calls on his cellphone and his loosely tied shoes remained on his feet.
+Bland has said Stephen Smith didn’t make any calls on his cellphone, and his loosely tied shoes remained on his feet.
 The force of car wrecks often leaves people found without their shoes.
 The road also contained no skid marks or nearby debris, according to Ronnie Richter, another lawyer for the Smiths.

 Stephen Smith went to the same high school as Alex Murdaugh’s surviving son, Buster — prompting rumors that the Murdaugh family was involved in Smith’s death.
-Richter emphasized last week that the legal team has no evidence connecting the death in any way to Buster Murdaugh, who has recently denied any involvement amid claims that he called “baseless.”
+Richter emphasized last week that the legal team has no evidence connecting the death in any way to Buster Murdaugh, who has recently denied any involvement amid claims that he called baseless.

 James Pollard is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.